-Fusion (radar and mono camera).
-The camera is located at the top center of windshield.
-The radar is located behind the lower grille on the passenger side of the vehicle.

-System setting used for test (if applicable): Alert and Brake Brake application mode used for test: Hybrid control What is the minimum vehicle speed at which the DBS system becomes active?
-4 km/h (2.5 mph) (Per manufacturer supplied information) What is the maximum vehicle speed at which the DBS system functions?
-Maximum vehicle speed (Per manufacturer supplied information) Does the vehicle system require an initialization sequence/procedure?
+Name of the DBS option, option package, etc.: Chevy Safety Assist - Automatic Emergency Braking (per Monroney L .abel) Type and location of sensor(s) the system uses: Mono-camera located at the top center of the windshield.
+System settings used for test (if applicable): Far Brake application mode used for test: Hybrid control Over what speed range is the system operational?
+The AEB system is operational between 8-80 km/h (5-50 mph) (Per manufacturer supplied information).
+Does the vehicle system require an initialization sequence/procedure?
 Yes X No If yes, please provide a full description.
-Will the system deactivate due to repeated AEB activations, impacts or Yes near-misses?
-X No
+Will the system deactivate due to repeated AEB activations, impacts or near-misses?
+Yes Tiodi Tiliococi.
+X No If yes, please provide a full description.